nishantwrp/oppia-docs/webpack.md

 ### webpack.common.macros.ts

 In this file we have defined two macros i.e. `load` and `loadExtensions`.
 We use use these in the html template files for loading other html files.
-These kind of work like `require` statement in typescript files.
+These work like `require` statement in typescript files.

 Examples where macros are used -> [load](https://github.com/oppia/oppia/blob/424c985d940951a0e5688c272c4dfa54d58db0dd/core/templates/pages/contributor-dashboard-page/contributor-dashboard-page.mainpage.html#L22), [loadExtensions](https://github.com/oppia/oppia/blob/424c985d940951a0e5688c272c4dfa54d58db0dd/extensions/interactions/dependency_html.html#L1).